 We have an ambitious goal: to ensure a future where we can prevent the spread of infectious diseases and eliminate the burden they place on global health.

 Infectious diseases are one of the greatest threats to mankind – evolving, spreading and disproportionately affecting the most vulnerable.
-In 2016, they accounted for around 10% of all deaths in Europe.
+Of the top 10 causes of death worldwide, 3 are infectious diseases.

 Our efforts are focused on tackling the most complex infectious diseases, finding the right paths of intervention and making sure they reach those in need.
 We have an ambitious goal — to ensure a future where we can prevent the spread of infectious diseases and eliminate the burden they place on global health.